From Engineering Diagrams to Graphs: Digitizing P&IDs with Transformers: Results

 To investigate the impact of larger symbols, we conducted experiments on the OPEN100 data using an enlarged patch size to encompass bigger symbols within a single patch.
 Additionally, we performed experiments on a subset of the OPEN100 data that consisted only of plans where all symbols could be accommodated entirely within a patch.
 The results can be seen in \cref{tab:results_ablation}.
 When increasing patch size from originally (1500, 1500) to (2000, 2000), which should facilitate better inclusion of larger symbols, the symbol and node detection value of the Relationformer drop by at least 10\%, while the values of the Modular Digitization stay around the same.
 When using the small symbol subset, both methods show improved performance, with a gain of 9.49\% for symbol detection by the Relationformer and 10.49\% by the Modular Digitization.
 Moreover, the results show that the Modular Digitization's performance drops significantly from patched to stitched on the full OPEN100 data.
 However, its performance increases when using only the subset with small symbols.
 This suggests that the stitching process struggles with larger symbols.

+The importance of real-world data in the training and test datasets is further underscored by an ablation study presented in \cref{sec:supple_ablation}, which demonstrates that the Relationformer's performance suffers significantly when trained on synthetic data only, particularly when evaluated on the OPEN100 dataset.

 The performance of the Relationformer on the OPEN100 data is further investigated by examining the confusion matrix in \cref{fig:conf_matrix_1}.
 Notably, the 'general' class exhibits a high degree of confusion, with pumps being frequently misclassified as symbols belonging to this category.
-The confusion with the 'general' class is consistent with the other datasets (see Sec.
-S4 in the supplementary material for the remaining confusion matrices).
+The confusion with the 'general' class is consistent with the other datasets (see \cref{sec:supplementary_general_class} for the remaining confusion matrices).

 To gain a better understanding of the detection capabilities and graph reconstruction quality, we have also visually inspected the predictions. \cref{fig:prediction_2} illustrates the merged graph for an entire plan.
 Overall, the graph is correctly constructed, though there are some noticeable misclassifications of instrumentation symbols and additional false positive diagonal connections between crossings and symbols.
-More detection examples are included in Sec.
-S6 in the supplementary material.